Do you have something to tell us? Contact us here.

 A crucial book recommendation

-One day my friend recommended the book “Wake me when it´s over”, which tells the story of Live Landmark.
+One day my friend recommended the book “Wake me when it´s over”.
 First, I was criticizing my friend for even recommending the book and started explaining to her about how “physical ME really is”.
 I was afraid that my friend would think I was struggling psychologically.
-After a couple of minutes, I realized that I had never heard from Live Landmark herself, about what LP really was.
+After a couple of minutes, I realized that I had never heard from the practitioner herself what LP really was.
 I was ready to open my mind and read the book.
-Live apparently had the “real type of ME” as I also did – and she had recovered!
+The author apparently had the “real type of ME” as I also did – and she had recovered!

 I had already for a couple of years heard theories from my physical therapist that the brain can mix up signals, that there can be problems in the nervous system after having a disease for a long time, and that it is possible to affect the brain by telling yourself that what you are feeling is a “false alarm”.
 After reading the book I understood that I did not have to fear the symptoms, and I changed my perspective on them – it wasn´t something to get scared of anymore, and they were not signalling that I had to rest.
 I knew it was an error in the system and false alarms.
 That made me increase my activity level – and I did not get worse!
 I got interested in attending an LP course, but decided to first read the book “An introduction to the Lightning Process”.
 Everything I read was so logical, and I was so ready for finally attending the course!

 I was not aware my destructive thought patterns